PressPage/breakpoint-test/README.md

 ### ❌ Not Allowed:
 - **Modifying HTML files** (structure must remain unchanged).
 - **Hardcoding inline styles**—stick to SCSS and configuration-driven styles.
-- **Adding external libraries**—only built-in dependencies should be used.
+- **Adding external libraries**—only built-in dependencies should be used (only use vanilla Javascript & SCSS).

 ### ✔ Required:
 - The design **must be responsive** across different screen sizes.